MaverickSamar/rock-paper-scissors/client/README.md

 # Rock Paper Scissors ReactJS

-Basic rock, paper and scissors game competing with the computer.
+Basic rock, paper and scissors game competing with the computer by Samarth Ranjan

 ## To run the client